 Carbide End Mill Feed & Speed Calculator

 Use this calculator as a starting point for carbide end mill feeds and speeds.
-End mill settings vary by material, tool diameter, flute count, spindle speed, machine rigidity, chip evacuation, and desired finish.
+End mill settings vary by material, tool diameter, flute count, spindle speed, machine rigidity, chip evacuation, tool coating, tool reach, and desired finish.

 Shop carbide end mills →